-So how exactly is D&D played in the theater of the mind played?
-Let’s take a look.
+How exactly is D&D played in the theater of the mind?
+What are the pros and cons of theater of the mind?
+Let's take a look.

 Theater of the Mind, Explained

-Basically, playing D&D with the theater of the mind means that you’re playing without any visual representations of what is occurring in the game.
+Playing D&D with the theater of the mind means you're playing without any visual representations of what's occurring in the game.
 Instead, everything is in the imagination of the players and the dungeon master.

-A good DM can deal with these situations quickly by having a strong visual in their mind of what the dungeon looks like.
-They need to be as descriptive as possible to paint a mental picture for the players as they navigate.
+A good dungeon master deals with these situations quickly by having a strong visual in their mind of what the scenario looks like.
+They must be as imaginative and descriptive as possible to paint a mental picture for the players.

 Theater of the Mind: Pros and Cons